-Superheat is the only company in the world dedicated exclusively to on-site heat treatment, and we want to aid in the understanding of our process.
+Superheat is the only company in the world dedicated exclusively to the remote control and operation of on-site heat treatment equipment, and we want to aid in the understanding of various heat treatment applications.
 Due to strict codes and recommendations, including ASME and AWS, Heat Treating has become an essential provision for capital and maintenance projects within the refining and energy sector.

 Post Weld Heat Treatment (PWHT), is an application of uniform heat applied after welding to a structure, or portion thereof, at a sufficient temperature – below the transformation temperature range and with the intention of retaining the material’s strength/quality and ductility.
 The primary benefits of PWHT are recognized as relaxation of residual stress, tempering, and hydrogen removal.